Pat-On/helm-the-kubernetes-package-manager/Section_05_helm_templates_development/15_the_toYaml_indent_and_nindent_template_functions.md

 map[limits:map[cpu:100m memory:128Mi] requests:map[cpu:100m memory:128Mi]]
 ```

-- any values passed to helm it is proccessed by go and go does not know nothing about yaml
+- any values passed to helm it is processed by go and go does not know nothing about yaml
 - so that is why it is returning map in the first go because go know only about itself types